Moduli Spaces of Hyperplanar Admissible Flags in Projective Space: Introduction

-Related to the problem of moduli of schemes is the moduli of \emph{flags} of schemes, such as pairs of schemes with a divisor.
-In certain situations, it is possible to instead use \emph{non-reductive} GIT (NRGIT) for actions of groups whose unipotent radical is graded by a one-parameter subgroup, as originally developed in \cite{bdhkconstructing} \cite{bdhkapplications} \cite{bkmomentmaps},\footnote{A recent survey of the main ideas behind NRGIT can be found in \cite{hoskinssurvey}.} to construct moduli spaces of flags of subschemes.
-The objects of interest to us are known as \emph{hyperplanar admissible flags of subschemes of $\PP(V)$},\footnote{The terminology here is inspired by that of \cite{lazarsfeldmustata}.
+The objects of interest to us are known as \emph{(complete) hyperplanar admissible flags of subschemes of $\PP(V)$},\footnote{The terminology here is inspired by that of \cite{lazarsfeldmustata}.
 The hyperplanar admissible flags of interest to us are admissible flags in the sense of Lazarsfeld--Mustaţă, with the exception that we allow multiple points in dimension $0$, not just one.} which are flags $X^0 \subset X^1 \subset \cdots \subset X^n$ where $X^n$ is an $n$-dimensional subscheme of $\PP(V)$, and where each $X^i$ is an $i$-dimensional subscheme obtained by intersecting $X^n$ with a linear subspace $\PP(Z^i) \subset \PP(V)$ of codimension $i$, with $Z^0 \subset Z^1 \subset \cdots \subset Z^n = V$.
 The \emph{degree} of this flag is given by the common degree of the subschemes $X^i \subset \PP(V)$, and the \emph{Hilbert type} is given by the Hilbert polynomials of the $X^i$.
-Such a flag is said to be \emph{non-degenerate} if each $X^i \subset \PP(Z^i)$ is non-degenerate (i.e. not contained in a hyperplane in $\PP(Z^i)$), \emph{non-singular} if $X^0$ is a disjoint union of reduced points and if the remaining $X^i$ are non-singular connected varieties, and \emph{stable} if $X^0$ is a Chow stable length $0$ subscheme of $\PP(Z^0)$ (for more details, see Section \ref{section: the moduli functor}).
+Such a flag is said to be \emph{non-degenerate} if each $X^i \subset \PP(Z^i)$ is non-degenerate (i.e. not contained in a hyperplane in $\PP(Z^i)$), non-singular if $X^0$ is a disjoint union of reduced points and if the remaining $X^i$ are smooth connected varieties, and \emph{stable} if $X^0$ is a Chow stable length $0$ subscheme of $\PP(Z^0)$ (for more details, see Section \ref{section: the moduli functor}).
 Given any non-singular non-degenerate subvariety $X^n \subset \PP(V)$ then, provided the degree of $X^n$ is sufficiently large, the intersection of $X^n$ with a generic choice of a flag of linear subspaces $\PP(Z^0) \subset \cdots \subset \PP(Z^{n}) = \PP(V)$ of the appropriate dimensions is a non-degenerate, non-singular and stable hyperplanar admissible flag (see the discussion following Definition \ref{defn: complete flag}).

-The main result of this paper is that there exists a quasi-projective coarse moduli space parametrising all non-degenerate, non-singular and stable hyperplanar admissible flags of subschemes of $\PP(V)$:
+Our main result is that there are quasi-projective coarse moduli spaces parametrising non-degenerate, non-singular and stable hyperplanar admissible flags of subschemes of $\PP(V)$: